Westminster (UK Parliament constituency): History

 The House of Commons declared the 1741 election void with the ringing resolution that "the presence of a regular body of armed soldiers at an election of members to sit in Parliament, is a high infringement of the liberties of the subject, a manifest violation of the freedom of election and an open defiance of the laws and constitution of this kingdom".

+In 1749–50, the constituency saw the highly contested 1750 Westminster by-election, during which anti-ministerial factions attempted to unseat the incumbent, Viscount Trentham.

 By the eighteenth century it was normal for the members to be Irish peers, the sons of peers or baronets, as it was thought appropriate for them to be of high social standing so as to be worthy to represent the seat.

 The Treasury spent the enormous sums of more than £8,000 in 1780 and £9,000 in 1784, in unsuccessful attempts to defeat the opposition Whig leader Charles James Fox.
 So expensive were these contests that for the next general election in 1790, the government and opposition leaders reached a formal agreement for each to have one member returned unopposed.
 However, in the event a second Whig candidate did appear, but the Tory (the famous Admiral Lord Hood) and Fox were re-elected without too much difficulty.

 The last MP for this constituency, William Burdett-Coutts, was connected with a family prominent in City of Westminster politics since the eighteenth century.
 He himself was born in the United States in 1851, his grandparents on both sides having been British subjects.
 After he married Baroness Burdett-Coutts in 1881 he changed his surname from Bartlett to Burdett-Coutts.
 He represented the area from 1885 until 1918 and continued to sit for the Abbey division until his death in 1921.